 The Hiace has had a number of updates over the years, but there are 3 significant generations as far as security is concerned.

-What is Best Toyota Hiace Upgrade Alarm?
+What is the best Toyota Hiace upgrade alarm?

 I highly recommend the Vodafone Automotive 4822 upgrade alarm with Ultrasonic sensors for the Hiace as it works perfectly with the Toyota remote key.
 This makes it very user-friendly as well as effective.